A page showing a copy of a painting with a demon laying on a person's chest

 History of the Indigo Plant

+In Gullah, the word haint means spirit and usually refers to the more malevolent poltergeists we are familiar with in movies and ghost stories.
+When the European colonists came to the New World, they tried many different crops in the colonies to see what they could grow that would represent the best economic bang for their buck.
+Indigo is a crop that is so labor-intensive to et that beautiful color it was considered “blue gold.”
 A Southern Belle named Eliza Lucas in the 1730s planted the first indigo plants on one of her Father’s three plantations in Charleston.
 While Indigo was grown in both Jamestown, Virginia, and New Amsterdam (currently New York City), it did not grow well in these areas.
 The Charleston plants were successful in the Lowcountry and became the biggest exploited item from the New World in a few short years.
+Since the dye is so labor-intensive, the farmers needed experienced workers; various African cultures worked with this crop for almost half a millennia at that point.
+The need for indigo cultivators spurned on the kidnapping and enslavement of hundreds of thousands of people from West and Central Africa.

-Bottle Tree–Garden Decor or Ghost Trap?
+Bottle Tree--Garden Decor or Ghost Trap?

 These people banded together to create communities, and their beliefs came with them.
 Blue is a sacred color to the Gullah Geechee, and it was most helpful in warding off evil spirits.
 Blue bottles, the glass dyed with indigo, would be placed on the ends of tree branches or sticks to create “bottle trees.”
 What might seem like a cute garden decoration is another deterrent for spirits.
 The spirits can slip into the bottles but then can’t escape the tiny openings because of the color.
 Ringing or rustling from the bottle means a ghost was caught inside.